Personal Mythmaking Schoolwrite your memoirs, reclaim yourself

 What about music?
 Touch?
 Art?
 Taste?
 What was fulfilled?
 What was missing?

 Week 15 - longing and expectations - a love letter to self

 In which we get real about what we want, what we love, and start telling ourselves a new story, using the writing material we’ve worked with so far.

-After week 11 we have this optional extra week: Celebrating the storyteller/writer within you.
+After week 15 we have some optional extra time to take all of your creative writing prompts and build your memoir: Celebrating the storyteller/writer within you.
 The story rewritten (on the way to being rewritten) – what will you share?

 How will you celebrate?
 What has been unearthed?